Chief of Strategy & Systems

 "Oxfam believes that poverty is usually, at its root, about imbalances of power, that change is possible, and that solutions require good ideas, courage and persistence.
 It works.
 There is no better feeling than getting momentum going behind brave people with good ideas and seeing change unfold.”

-Ashley Tsongas is the Chief of Strategy and Interim Co-Vice President of Global Programs at Oxfam America.
-She leads organizational strategy, planning, and change initiatives, while sharing oversight of programing to advance the global fight against inequality.
+Ashley Tsongas is the Chief of Strategy & Systems at Oxfam America.
+She leads organizational strategy, planning, and change initiatives.

 Ashley joined Oxfam in 2005 as a Media and Advocacy Officer in Ethiopia.
 After Hurricane Katrina, she helped social justice advocates in Mississippi and Louisiana ensure a fair share of recovery resources for their communities.
 Since then, Ashley has become a senior change manager, focusing on organizational development and strategy and recently leading Oxfam America’s 2030 strategy development.
 Her roles have included Chief of Staff, Deputy to the Vice President of Programs, Special Advisor to the Vice President of Policy & Communications, and Change Manager for a major reorganization of Oxfam’s program structure.
 She has also served in previous interim roles as Director of Communications, Director of Food Systems, and Director of Learning Evaluation and Accountability.